 Points of Interest: Cutty Sark, 02 Arena, Greenwich Park, Maritime Museum, Royal Observatory, Greenwich Market

-The newly titled Royal Borough of Greenwich has both historic attractions and new modern attractions.
-Firstly we’ll start off in the North Greenwich region the Greenwich Peninsula, this is the newer and more modern part of Greenwich.
-The 02 Arena formally known as the ‘Millennium Dome’ which was built to welcome the millennium, is an exhibition centre which is the biggest of its kind around the world.
+The newly titled Royal Borough of Greenwich has both historic and modern attractions.
+Firstly we’ll start off in the North Greenwich region which is also known as the Greenwich Peninsula, this is the newer and more modern part of the borough.
+The 02 Arena formally known as the ‘Millennium Dome’ was built to welcome the millennium, today it is an exhibition centre which is the largest of its kind in the world.
 The building itself which is a large dome shape with 12 towers sticking up, which is meant to represent the hours of the clock and the months of the year which rightfully characterizes the location and ‘GMT’ Greenwich Mean Time.
 Inside the 02 Arena, in the centre is a huge concert hall, the biggest in Europe, which hosts various events such as Boxing, indoor tennis, concerts, award ceremonies and many more.
 Around the centre is various pubs, restaurants, a cinema and also clubs at some nights.
 Outside the 02 Arena just a 5 minute walk is the new ‘Emirates Air Line (Cable Car)’ was erupted just in time for the 2012 Olympics.
 The Cable Car takes passengers from the Greenwich Peninsula to the Royal Victoria Dock in what they call ‘flights’.
 Each flight currently costs £4.50 one way or £3.40 for oyster card holders.
 As the Cable Car is sponsored by Emirates they have also created a facility called the ‘Emirates Experience’ which is a little simulator promoting the airline for extra costs.
 Another attraction in Greenwich Peninsula is the ‘Greenwich Peninsula Golf Range’ here you will see the best panoramic view of Canary Wharf, whilst playing golf.

 The other popular location in Greenwich is by the ‘Cutty Sark’, this area is older and has kept many of its historic buildings.
 The main attraction for this area is obviously the ‘Cutty Sark’ itself, a British ship built in 1869.
 The ship which is situated on the river bank is now parked and stationary, where visitor would be able to go on board and even below the boat under the new glass cage.
 Other attractions around this area are various museums such as the ‘Queens House’, ‘National Maritime Museum’, ‘Royal Observatory’, the ‘Planetarium’ and a few other museum, some of which is free of charge.
 Another interesting aspect to experience in this borough is the historic ‘Greenwich Market’ which happens 7 days a week, although a lot more busier on the weekends and Sundays.
 Here they sell various products such as antiques, artwork, clothes and they also have many popular food stalls.
 Last but not the least ‘Greenwich Park’ which spans 183 acres on top of a hill.
 This park is another ‘Royal Park’ which provide a small group of Fallows and Dears.
 The park is also enclosed and has an opening time of 06:00am but closes at random times throughout the year.